TheNeuronProject/ef.js/README.md

 ```

 ### ef.js template language (EFML) format
-EFML is a completely **logic-free** template language.
-Just like HTML, there you can do nothing about logic, but EFML provides a easy starting point for data binding and events handling.
+EFML is a completely **logic-free** template language where no logic code is allowed, just as HTML does.
+EFML provides easy entry points in data binding and events handling.

-Also EFML is the first language that can be parsed into the AST which ef supports.
+EFML is the first language to be parsed into the ef-supporting AST.

-**Note:** EFML is **very strict to indents**.
-Wrong indents could lead to a parsing error.
+**Note:** EFML is **strict to indents**.
+Wrong indents lead to a parsing error.

 Here is an example.

 ```
 Tree structure
-Lines not started with >#%@.|+- are considered as comments The escape character of EFML is '&', for prevention of conflicts with js escapes.
+Lines not starting with >#%@.|+- are considered as comments The escape character of EFML is '&', for prevention of conflicts with js escapes.
-Except for changes of the characters, all the usage should remain the same on all versions. this is a comment
+Except for changes of the characters, all the usages remain the same in all versions. this is a comment
-Lines start with '>' stands for a new tag
+Lines starting with '>' stand for a new tag
 >div
-  Lines with exactly one indent after a tag definition are considered to be all things belongs to the defined tag Lines start with '#' stands for attributes
-  Mustaches are used for binding data
+  Lines with exactly one indent after a tag definition are considered all the things belonging to the defined tag Lines starting with '#' represent attributes Mustaches are used for data-bindings
-  Content inside mustaches after '=' stands for the default value for this binding Content without mustaches stands for a static data, which means that you can not modify them using ef.js
+  Content inside mustaches after '=' is to be the default value for the binding Content without mustaches stands for static data which you can not modify through ef.js
   #class = {{class = some class name}}
   #style = {{attr.style = background: #ECECEC}}
   #id = testdiv
   #some-attr = some text
   #content
-  Lines start with '%' stands for properties
+  Here comes a example of properties, lines starting with '%'
   %title = Welcome, {{name}}
   %anotherProperty = text
-  Lines start with '@' stands for events
+  Lines starting with '@' stand for events
   Contents after ':' are considered as value passed to the handler
   @click = updateInfo:{{binding.value}} and static value
-  modifier keys now can bind easily
+  modifier keys now can be bound easily
   @mousedown.shift.alt.ctrl.meta = select
   bind to keys is also easy
   @keypress.13 = submit